mjki4hj3/basic_devops/README.md

 - Provision infrastructure using Terraform onto AWS
 - Use Ansible to configure infrastructure provisioned
-- Jenkins to automate deploy of web application
+- Jenkins to automate deployment of web application
 - Web application is created from a Docker image
 ---
 # Project Infrastructure